-The Caldwell College Nursing Department recently held its first Blessing of the Hands Ceremony beginning a new tradition for nursing students.
+The Caldwell University Nursing Department recently held its first Blessing of the Hands Ceremony beginning a new tradition for nursing students.

 The ceremony was led by Sister Kathleen Tuite.
 O.P. along with the nursing faculty and President Nancy Blattner, Ph.D.
 OP.